2026 GDAP Meeting

-The central question that governs the GDAP mission is: “how sensitive is the Earth’s climate to changes in radiative and other forcings?”
-Answering this question will enable improved prediction of transient natural climate variations, such as El Niño, and provide better understanding of the consequences of natural and human-induced climate changes.
+The central question that governs the GDAP mission is: “how sensitive is the Earth system to changes in radiative and other forcings?”
+Answering this question will enable improved prediction of transient natural variations, such as El Niño, and provide better understanding of the consequences of natural and human-induced Earth system changes.

-As one of the four panels of the Global Energy and Water Cycle Exchanges (GEWEX), a core program of the World Climate Research Program (WCRP), the GEWEX Science Goals and the WCRP Lighthouse activities are at the heart of these discussions.
+As one of the four panels of the Global Energy and Water Cycle Exchanges (GEWEX), the GEWEX Science Goals are at the heart of these discussions.

 The agenda of the 2026 GDAP Meeting is expected to be available at the end of June 2026 at https://www.gewexevents.org/meetings/2026gdap/agenda/.